AkkarinForest/Haskell-Workshop/intro-1/README.md

 This `greet` function:

 - takes two arguments.
-From first two values after `::` in `:: String -> String ...` we know that both arguments are `String`'s,
+From the first two values after `::` in `:: String -> String ...` we know that both arguments are `String`'s,
 - From the last value in `greet :: ... -> String` we know the return value is also of type `String`.

-In general given a function that takes `n` arguments it's type signature will have `n + 1` types.
-The last one being the type of the returned value, and all the previous ones types of the arguments.
+In general, given a function that takes `n` arguments, it's type signature will have `n + 1` types.
+The last one being the type of the returned value, and all the previous one's types of the arguments.

 Let's examine a `replicate` function: